-The personal injury lawyers at Wagner Reese have decades of experience in handling cases of blindness and vision injury.
-We work tirelessly to ensure that our clients receive the large settlements they deserve as a result of the injuries they have suffered.
+The personal injury lawyers at Wagner Reese have decades of experience in handling cases of blindness and vision injuries.
+We work tirelessly to help ensure that our clients receive the large settlements they deserve as a result of the injuries they have suffered.

-Whether the blindness or loss of sight injury was caused by trauma or negligence, the expert blindness injury lawyers at Wagner Reese have been assisting victims of these injuries since 1997.
-Our lawyers will help you recover the damages you are owed, while helping your family move past the injury and get back to normal life.
+Whether the blindness or loss of sight injury was caused by trauma or negligence, the Indianapolis blindness injury lawyers at Wagner Reese have been assisting victims of these injuries since 1997.
+Our lawyers can help you recover the damages you are owed while also helping your family move past the injury and get back to normal life.

 - Try to get medical treatment immediately, or have someone assist you if you cannot see

 - Contact Wagner Reese for assistance with your personal injury case